AdguardTeam/LegalDocs/adguard-vpn.com/privacy/windows.html.md

 - To monitor the number of simultaneous connections

 - To count the number of apps of a certain type and version

+### Technical and interaction data

+Users are also asked upon first launch if they consent to send technical and interaction data.
+If they agree, the following anonymized data is sent:

+- App name
+- App version
+- App language
+- App configuration: enabled features, Kill Switch status
+- App theme
+- App type (VPN_WINDOWS)
+- Exclusion mode
+- License type and status
+- Login status
+- Statistics and cohort ID
+- User interactions: tab switches, taskbar clicks, and location connection/disconnection
+- Time since first app launch
+- Device information: type, screen size, language, platform, and OS version
+- User agent: device brand and model, name, version, and system architecture

+Submitting this information is entirely optional — if you choose not to consent, no data will be transmitted.
+You may disable or withdraw your consent at any time.

+When data is sent to AdGuard, your IP address may be temporarily collected as part of our server logs.
+This data is used only internally and is not shared with third parties.

+**Why we collect this information:**

+- To understand how users interact with the app and which features are most valuable.
+- To detect and resolve usability or configuration issues.
+- To improve overall user experience and UI/UX consistency.
+- To guide future product development based on real-world usage patterns.

 ### Using the app